marg4ryn/marg4ryn/README.md

 # 🧑‍💻 Janek

 - Studying Applied Computer Science at WUST 🎓
-- Frontend Developer with specialization in React 💻
+- Frontend Developer with specialization in Vue 💻
 - Ready for challenges 🚀

 ### 🛠️ Skills